Best Student Bank Accounts 2019

 So although overdraft sizes are important, they are not the only factor you should consider when choosing your account.

-Halifax and HSBC
+Nationwide and HSBC

 However, this is only an upper limit, and it has been found to be unlikely you will get the full amount immediately or at all during your course.
 To get the £3000 you have to request it, and even then it is not guaranteed – it also depends on a credit score.